 • No audio pass-through

-• No support or brand warranty
+• No brand support

 A couple sits on a couch, playing a space-themed video game on a large TV in a modern living room with blue accents.